StraitjacketSoftware/guidelines/csharp/styleguide/naming.md

 - For parameters, local variables and private fields, use `camelCase`
 - For all other uses, use `PascalCase`

 Identifiers should never feature hyphens (-) or underscores (\_).
-Acronyms should be treated as a word, with only the first letter capitalized.
+All acronyms should be treated as a word, with only the first letter capitalized.

 Interfaces and generic type parameters additionally should be prefixed with an `I` or a `T` as per the C# norm.